Introduction to Financial planning career path:

 Play the numbers game

 Don’t shy away from checking on your finances.
-Remember that your personal or professional success depends on the degree of your financial know how.
+Remember that your personal or professional success depends on the degree of your financial know-how.
 Financial intelligence and knowledge of numbers and accounting principles should never be neglected.
 Whether you lack the interest or the time, neglecting this aspect of financial knowledge can prove too pricey.
-You have to ensure that you have good working knowledge of how much you earn and spend, your debts and net worth.
-Monitor your personal and professional accounts well, if you want to flourish in the business of life.
+You have to ensure that you have a good working knowledge of how much you earn and spend, your debts and your net worth.
+Monitor your personal and professional accounts well if you want to flourish in the business of life.

 Know your attitudes towards money